Bolivia travel advice

 Money and expense

 The Bolivian currency is the boliviano (divided into 100 centavos), and it is relatively stable.
 It is virtually impossible to change outside of the country.
 Change is usually in short supply.
-Changing US dollars or traveller's cheques (not sterling) in banks and bureaus de change is relatively easy, automatic cash dispensers are becoming more widespread in the major cities and towns.
+Changing US dollars or traveler's checks in banks and bureaus de change is relatively easy, automatic cash dispensers are becoming more widespread in the major cities and towns.
 Visa and Mastercard are quite widely accepted.

 When to go to Bolivia